worldcoin/world-id-docs/docs/events-and-grants/continuity.md

 - Your project must be fully operational and available to users in production upon completion of the project.
 - Your project must be open source under an MIT license or similar.
 - Integrations to existing projects are accepted and encouraged, but the maintainers of the project must be on board with the integration.
+- We'll work together to set the goals of your grant.

 ## Timeline